-In 1997, there were just under 1,000 active consumer credit reporting agencies in the U.S., employing about 22,000 people and generating \$2.8 billion in sales.
+In 1997, there were just under 1,000 active consumer credit reporting agencies in the U.S., employing about 22,000 people and generating \$2.8 billion in sales (in 2002 sales were \$3.5 billion).
 Virtually all of these revenues are derived from charges for access to consumer credit reports.
-Controlling for inflation, industry revenues have quadrupled since 1972- twice the increase in the overall economy and the stock of consumer credit outstanding.
+Controlling for inflation, industry revenues have quintupled since 1972-that is twice the increase in the overall economy and two-thirds faster than the rate of increase in outstanding consumer credit.
 The number of credit reports issued today is 10 times higher than 30 years ago, yet industry employment is essentially unchanged.
 Few industries can boast such impressive gains in labor productivity.

 The industry is segmented into small and big firms.
 A typical credit bureau has just one office and employs 10 people.
 Nine-tenths of all firms have annual sales of less than \$2.5 million.
 In 1997, only 14 companies had more than five offices.
 Yet these firms accounted for more than a fifth of all offices, half of industry employment, and two-thirds of industry receipts.
 The four largest firms alone account for over half of industry receipts.
-These larger firms concentrate on high volume businesses-those firms seeking credit file information thousands or even millions of times a year.
+These larger firms concentrate on high-volume businesses-those firms seeking credit file information thousands or even millions of times a year.
 They also conduct most of the pre-screening services that result in the billions of solicitations for credit cards or insurance delivered by mail each year.
-Smaller firms, on the other hand, concentrate on low volume and one-time customers.
+Smaller firms, on the other hand, concentrate on low-volume and one-time customers.
 For these customers, the automated technology of the large bureaus has been too costly to justify for such a low volume.
 But with cheap powerful PCs and Internet-based delivery, such costs are falling, and this may put additional pressure on the smaller independent bureaus.